ANHIG/IMGTHLA/README.md

 the information, appropriate links are provided where applicable.

-If you intend to distribute a modified version of our data, you must ask us for permission first, please contact hla [at] alleles [dot] org for further details of how modified data can be reproduced.
+If you intend to distribute a modified version of our data, you must ask us for permission first, please contact ipdsubs [at] anthonynolan [dot] org for further details of how modified data can be reproduced.

 --------------------------------------------------------------------------------